Trust-fund tax

-A trust-fund tax is a special type of tax in which the person or entity who is liable for the tax obtains it by collecting it from another party and holding the tax until paid to the particular government to which it is owed.
+A trust-fund tax is any type of tax in which the person or entity who is liable for the tax obtains it by collecting it from another party and holding the tax until paid to the particular government to which it is owed.
+For example a merchant collecting sales tax or an employer collecting payroll tax.
 The party collecting the tax is presumed to hold it in trust for the benefit of the government to whom it is due.
+They become liable for payment of the tax.
 A trust-fund tax is a type of tax or debt where (absent a personal guarantee) the management or responsible employees of a corporation or other entity with limited liability can be held personally liable for its non-payment.